-Please be aware that the official deadline for applying is February 1st, 2020.
+Please be aware that the official deadline has now passed and applications are now closed.

 Why do an MA in Economics at Queen's?

 Queen's offers what we believe is the finest Masters program in Economics in Canada.
 Our program is rigorous and demanding, but it is also challenging and exciting, and it is noted for being highly collegial and congenial.
 Our program is held in high esteem by its graduates, by its current students, and by professional economists in Canada and throughout the world.
 The program is designed to prepare students to undertake both applied and theoretical research.
 It involves a central core of courses in economic theory and quantitative methods, together with some specialization according to interest.

 A special feature of the M.A. program is that it offers students the chance to undertake independent research with individual supervision, in the form of either an M.A.
 Essay or a Master's Thesis.
 Most students choose the former option, since the essay is designed to be written during the summer after all coursework has been completed.
 Both of these options enhance the prospects of those seeking employment at the M.A. level and provide excellent preparation for writing a dissertation at the Ph.D. level.

 Because most students live near campus, and we provide office space for all graduate students, there is a great deal of interaction among M.A. students, Ph.D. students, and faculty members.
 Good students often learn as much from each other as they do from lectures, and Queen's provides an ideal setting for this sort of learning.

 Queen's M.A. students have been particularly successful in obtaining employment during the past decade.
 Recent placements include the Bank of Canada, the Department of Finance, Statistics Canada, Industry Canada, Health Canada, the World Bank, the International Monetary Fund, the Bank of Montreal, Toronto Dominion Bank, Deloitte-Touche, Angus-Reid, Arthur Anderson, the Federal Reserve Bank of Chicago, and Goldman Sachs.